bitrix24/b24restdocs/api-reference/chats/notifications/im-notify-delete.md

 {% note alert "TO-DO _not exported to prod_" %}

 - adjustments needed for writing standards
-- parameter types are not specified
+- parameter types not specified
-- examples are missing
+- examples missing
-- links to pages that have not yet been created are not provided
+- links to pages not yet created are not provided

 {% endnote %}